-Very simple, no-chill peppermint flavored sugar cookies with a delicious peppermint cream cheese frosting.
-Plus an easy way to gift these cookies with a free printable
+Very simple, no-chill peppermint sugar cookies with a delicious peppermint cream cheese frosting.
+Plus an easy way to gift these cookies with a free printable.

 Happy Friday everyone!!
 I am so excited — we are heading out to Vermont for this whole next week and for Thanksgiving.
 It’s not going to be the most traditional Thanksgiving (on the road), but I figure we’ve already had our Thanksgiving meal in several increments.
 Like here, here, and here.

 The husband was born and raised in Vermont and we’ve only been back there once.
 The first time was an absolute blast.
 We went to the schools he attended, the places their family would go, old jobs, and saw all the fun things he did growing up.
 We even stayed overnight in a Church campground that he helped build as a teenager.
 Um.
 Yeah my husband’s really cool and handy.